stoplightio/spectral/README.md

 - Use JSON paths to apply rules / functions to specific parts of your JSON objects.
 - Built-in set of functions to help build custom rules.
 Functions include pattern checks, parameter checks, alphabetical ordering, a specified number of characters, provided keys are present in an object, etc.
 - Create custom functions for advanced use cases.
-- Optional ready to use rules and functions to validate and lint OpenAPI v2 _and_ v3 documents.
+- Optional ready to use rules and functions to validate and lint OpenAPI Specification (OAS) 2 _and_ 3 documents.
 - Validate JSON with [Ajv](https://github.com/epoberezkin/ajv).

 ## Installation